ktpolanski/ip2/HMT/HMT/README.md

 ### `Overrepresentation_XXX.txt`

 A comprehensive listing of all the significant overrepresentation instances, featuring information on the motif ID, gene group ID, corrected p-value and a complete list of all the genes from the gene group that had the motif identified in their promoters.
 Provided for all three FDR corrections.

+### `html/`

+A folder containing an interactive webapp allowing the browsing of raw p-values.
+The cells can be shaded based on p-value thresholds, and individual overrepresentation p-values are clickable to reveal a list of genes in the gene group that had a given motif detected in their promoters.

+### `FullOutput.tar`

+The complete output of the analysis, archived into a single file for ease of downloading to your computer.

 [bingo]: https://bioinformatics.oxfordjournals.org/content/21/16/3448.full
 [fimo]: https://bioinformatics.oxfordjournals.org/content/27/7/1017.full